 At Christmastime, the glimmer of the Eternal City grows brighter and more magical.
 Countless lights are draped down Via del Corso and strung throughout the streets.
 Strands of bulbs spell out holiday greetings, dangling overhead as you walk the city.
 Decorated trees and nativity scenes adorn the squares.

 With Vatican City inside Rome, it’s easy for this town to embrace the holiday spirit — between its holiday markets, decorations, food, and traditions, Rome is a lovely place to spend Christmas.

-City of Lights
+See the City Lights

 Perhaps one of the best things to do in Rome at Christmas is simply walk the streets.
 There are beautifully decorated Christmas trees on display at many squares and monuments, such as Piazza Venezia, Saint Peter’s Square, the Colosseum, and the Spanish Steps.

-The items available may not be as high quality or impressive as those available at shops elsewhere in Rome, but the allure of the market is more about taking part in the holiday merriment than finding gifts.
+The items available may not be as high quality or impressive as those available at shops elsewhere in Rome, but the allure of the market is more about taking part in the holiday merriment.
 It’s worth visiting the holiday market at Piazza Navona to get in the holiday spirit, and it can’t hurt to pick up a little ornament while you’re there.

 There are restaurants open on Christmas Eve and Christmas Day, just make sure to do your research and make reservations ahead of time.
 Grotte del Teatro di Pompeo near Campo de’ Fiori has a nice Christmas Day lunch, while The Library restaurant near Piazza Navona has lovely holiday meals as well.
 (Restaurant schedules may vary by year, however.)

 On Christmas Eve, the traditional meal is on the lighter side, typically involving seafood pasta.
 On Christmas Day, the main meal is lunch, and is on the heavier side.
-Christmas lunch usually involves meat and often some kind of baked pasta.
+This meal usually involves meat and often some kind of baked pasta.
 After dessert, go ahead and try some house limoncello.
 Is it traditional to wash down Christmas lunch with limoncello?
 Probably not.
 But we’re always in favor of limoncello.
 So go for it.

 A couple other traditional Italian Christmas treats include panettone, a sweet bread usually baked with dried fruits, and pizzelle, light waffle-like cookies.